area map calendar

 Djapo: West Africa Meets African Diaspora in Cleveland

-Explore the Djabo Cultural Arts Institute
+Explore the Djapo Cultural Arts Institute

 With the echo of the drums behind them and the audience laid out before them, dancers of the African Diaspora in our city leap and twist.
 Their movements are like water, their footwork immaculate, and their clothing burns as brightly as the beat.
 Sweat drips from the brows of the men drumming as they keep the pace, beating the sabar and djembe drums as they stand.